-Objective Strategy Measure Target 5.1 Integrity and accountability Council applies the principles of accountability, transparency, integrity, leadership and social equity to its decision making.
-Appropriate systems in place for consistent and transparent decision making 100% transparent 5.2 Best practice corporate governance Maintain a corporate structure that reflects and meets the needs of the corporate plan Review organizational structure against corporate plan Annually Maintain a comprehensive and effective planning and reporting process Develop and implement integrated planning and reporting process 2015 Provide sufficient resources to facilitate effective governance % of identified corporate governance strategies that are funded 100% 5.3 Effective management systems and policies Maintain effective records management policy and procedure Frequency of review of records management system and policy Annually Maintain effective information management system % of IT actions that are implemented 100% 5.4 Organisational Sustainability Council long term financial plan, asset management plans and planning scheme is regularly reviewed and monitored.
-LTF and AMP's are developed and implemented through operational plans and annual budgets 2015 Council's Corporate Plan sets in place the overall direction of Council's annual operational plan consistent with AMP's and LTFP New Corporate Plan developed 2014

-Council prepares annual budgets consistent with Corporate Plan Financial sustainability indicators met.
-Council receives an unqualified audit Annually 5.5 Risk Management Provide assurance to the community that Council is managing and mitigating risk to Council assets, personnel, finances and issue's may affect attaining corporate and community objectives Develop and implement Enterprise Risk Management Framework 2015 5.6 Internal Governance Ensure all workplace participants are informed and share a common set of values which build a climate of integrity and teamwork across Council and take responsibility for their workplace conduct.
+Objective Strategy Measure Target 5.1 Integrity and accountability Council applies the principles of accountability, integrity, leadership and social equity to its decision making Appropriate systems in place for consistent and transparent decision making 100% Transparent 5.2 Best practice corporate governance Maintain a corporate structure that reflects and meets the needs of the corporate plan Review organizational structure aginst corporate plan.
+Annually Maintain a comprehensive and effective planning and reporting process Develop and implement interagated planning and reporting process 2022 Provide suffivient recources to favilitate effective governance % of identified corporate governance strategies that are funded 100% 5.3 Effective management systems and policies Maintain effective records management policy and procedure Frequency of review of records management system and policy Annually Maintain effective information management system % of IT actions that are implemented 100% 5.4 Organisational Sustainability Council long term finacial plan, asset management plans and planning schene is reguarly reviewed and monitored LTF and AMP's are developed and implemented thrugh operational plans ans annual budgets 2023 Councils Corporate Plan sets in place the overall direction of Council's annual operational plan consistent with AMP's and LTFP New Corporate Plan Developed 2023 Council Prepares annual budgets consistent with Corporate Plan Finanical sustainability indicators met.
+Council receives an unqualified audit Annually 5.5 Risk Management Provide assurance to the community that Council is managing and mitigating risk to Council assets, personnel, finances and issue's may affect attaining corporate and community objectives Develop and implement Enterprise Risk Management Framework 2022 5.6 Internal Governance Ensure all workspace participants are informed and share a common set of values which build a climate of integrity and teamwork across Council and take responsibility for their workplace conduct.
 Compliance with code of conduct.
-Number of non compliances <5 5.7 Partnerships To develop and maintain strong and collaborative relationships with government at all levels Number of programs secured and supported that benefit the community.
-10 Develop and implement programs to create constructive dialogue with industries operating within the region, resulting in collaborative partnerships for the benefit of the region.
+Number of non compliances <5 5.7 Partnerships To develop and maintain strong and collaborative relationships with government at all levels Number of programs secured and supported that benefit the community To develop and implement programs to create constructive dialogue with industries operating within the region, resulting in collaborative partnerships for the benefit of the region

-6.0 Environmental & Regulatory Services
+6.0 ENVIROMENTAL & REGULATORY SERVICES

-Ensure the natural and rural environment is maintained and developed to support existing and future lifestyles, where the community shares responsibility of environmental sustainability.
+Ensure the natural and rural environment is maintained and developed to support existing and future lifestyles, where the community share responsibility of environmental sustainability.